El Último Tour Del Mundo: Commercial performance

-In Argentina, El Ultimo Tour del Mundo was the most streamed album on Spotify.
-In Chile, El Ultimo Tour Mundo was the most consumed album and Bad Bunny the most listened international artist on Spotify.
-In Mexico and Colombia, "El Ultimo Tour Del Mundo" was the most listened album on Spotify and "Dakiti" the most cosumed song.
+El Ultimo Tour del Mundo was the most streamed album on Spotify in Argentina, Chile, Mexico and Colombia..

-The fifteen track, 'Antes Que Se Acabe' samples astrologer's, Walter Mercado famous tagline.

 In Spain, it was the third most streamed album of 2021.

 Commentary

 In an article for Billboard, Leila Cobo considered the number-one position "a huge win" for the Latin music industry, that "for decades has seen its artists systematically undermined by the mainstream media, and by the industry overall, unless they either sing in English or collaborate with a mainstream act who does."
 Among the factors that made that possible, she cited Bad Bunny being "arguably one of the most popular artists globally", the era of streaming, the Latin music genre's sustained growth both in the US and globally, and that he was not "subjected" to the barriers to entry that Latin artists "have had to crash into for years" in the US, as they did not enjoy the same distribution, radio airplay, media coverage or presence, award show nominations or appearances as mainstream acts, "even when their global music sales merited it."
 She also deemed him "a unique artist with a unique appeal that's not easily replicated."
 Ben Sisario of The New York Times also cited streaming as "key" for his success.